xndrmcw/welcome/content/home/experience.md

      -	Developed a comprehensive research project focused on text analysis & natural language processing.
      -	Analyzed reddit.com comment data with R-Studio packages textmatch and quanteda to gauge sentiment based on presumed user gender.
 Attempting to predict upvote/downvote ratio using summary statistics.

   - title: Independent Researcher
     company: Whatever room I'm sitting in!
     company_url: ''
     location: Wherever it takes me!
     date_start: '2017-09-01'
     date_end: ''
+    description: |
-    description: I'm conducting independent research on topics like computer vision and visualization at the moment.
-Packages I've been using lately include; cv2, plotly, & dash
+     -  I'm conducting independent research on topics like computer vision and visualization at the moment.
+Packages I'm currently playing with include plotly and cv2.
+Go-to packages are pandas and numpy.

 ---